Foster Innovation in Customer Experience

 - Privacy – Protecting the privacy of sensitive customer data is one of retailers’ top priorities, but policymakers should not adopt arbitrary laws or regulations that restrict retailers’ ability to serve their customers.

-- Swipe Fees – Credit and debit card swipe fees are far out of proportion to the cost of processing transactions and need to be brought under control because they cost retailers tens of billions of dollars annually and drive up prices by hundreds of dollars a year for the average household.
+- Swipe Fees – Credit card swipe fees are far out of proportion to the cost of processing transactions and need to be brought under control because they cost retailers tens of billions of dollars annually and drive up prices by hundreds of dollars a year for the average household.

 - Mobile – With mobile representing a growing percentage of online shopping and smartphones increasingly used as payment devices, Washington should be careful not to place restrictions on mobile that limit its innovative potential or attempt to solve problems that do not exist.